PROTEUSDT/privacy-policy/README.md

 # privacy-policy

-Welcome!
-Enter your details below to create your account.
-Email

-Password

-Retype Password

-Must contain at least;
-Must include at least one uppercase letter (A-Z).
-Must include at least one lowercase letter (a-z).
-Must include at least one numeric digit (0-9).
-Must include at least one special character (e.g., !@#$%^&*).
-By signing up, I agree to Plan Do's terms & conditions and privacy policy Privacy Policy for PlanDo
 What this policy covers
 Your privacy is important to us.
-This policy explains how we, Proteus-DT Sdn Bhd, collect, use, share, and protect your personal information when you use PlanDo.
+This policy explains how we, Proteus-DT Sdn Bhd, collect, use, share, and protect your personal information when you use this system.
 It is designed to help you understand:
 What information we collect about you
 How we use the information we collect
 How we disclose or share information